tansaku/playgroup_llm_202509/README.md

 python method1_text_prompt.py -p 0d3d703e -i 5
 # this is equivalent to the fully formed version which selects the prompt and model to run
 # python method1_text_prompt.py -p 0d3d703e -t baseline.j2 -m openrouter/deepseek/deepseek-chat-v3-0324 -i 5

+# In method1's run_experiment function we receive an object after trying a proposed solution
+# rr_train is a tuple of (RunResult, ExecutionOutcome, exception_message)
+# rr_train[0].code_ran_on_all_inputs will be True if all train examples ran regardless of output quality
+# rr_train[0].transform_ran_and_matched_for_all_inputs will be True if all train inputs were transformed correctly
+# rr_train[1] gives an ExecutionOutcome object, for each initial/final pair it shows what the transform function generated
 ```